flarum/docs/docs/extend/api.md

 ### Eager Loading

 By default, relationships that are included in the API response are automatically eager loaded.
-However a lot of times you will want to specify some relations to be eager loaded regardless of their inclusion in the API response.
+However, a lot of times you will want to specify some relations to be eager loaded regardless of their inclusion in the API response.
 For example, if you need to access `$label->parent` to check that a field should be visible in the response, then you will need to eager load the parent relation to prevent N+1 queries.

 You can do this through the `eagerLoad`, `eagerLoadWhenIncluded` and `eagerLoadWhere` methods on the endpoint.